bhaibel/betsyhaibel.com/source/talks/bright-metaprogramming-future/script.md

 ---

-Nearly as bad is the fact that using a dynamic method call to reduce repetition at the call site often spackles over a far uglier repetition elsewhere in the code, which has happened here.
-Let's fix it!
+Finally, using a dynamic method call to reduce repetition at the call site often spackles over a far uglier repetition elsewhere in the code.
+How do we refactor away from this when it happens?

-Now, this is a refactoring in which things are going to get uglier before they get prettier, but eventually things are gonna clear up here.

 ---

-The first thing we do is change the method signature up a little.
+Well, the first thing we do is change the method signature up a little.
 When you do a dynamic method call, you cheat message-passing a little by sending multiple pieces of data in with the method-name argument.
 Here, these multiple pieces of data are the abstract "format stuff for stuff" method name structure, the garment, and the user type.
 So, one of the first things we can do is make a new method signature that makes the implicit arguments "garment" and "user_type" explicit arguments instead.
 The quickest way to do this is move the send call into Formatter, which also isolates it within its class and makes it a bit easier to understand in context.

 ---